 I’ve encouraged her to talk with her doctor about the problem, but she often chucks it up “getting older”.

 This past summer I took my mom on vacation with us.
 She hadn’t been on a vacation in a few years, and I figured Gabe would enjoy having his playmate.
 We did lots of fun stuff around Jekyll Island including visiting the Sea Turtle Rescue Center, visiting the beach, and taking a trolley tour of historic Jekyll Island.
 While on the tour, my son told an elaborate and amusing tale about a dead opossum (that supposedly belonged to Mrs. Rockefeller).
 My mom started laughing, and crossing her legs.
 She had to make a quick stop in to the restroom, and we were lucky it didn’t ruin her outing.
 We might want to remember Gabe’s opossum story for years to come, but I don’t want to remember that my mom laughed so hard she peed on herself.

 Urinary Stress Incontinence (SUI) is a common occurrence, yet it’s rarely talked about.
 Do you (or does someone you know) leak after sneezing, coughing, laughing, exercise, or even dancing?
 You might suffer from SUI.
+It can be a tabboo subject, but those who are trained to deal with this type of stuff hear and see it everyday.
+That’s why if you suspect you may suffer from SUI, Advanced Urology handle your personal and individual case with compassion and explore treatment options.
+There’s no reason as to why you should suffer in silence.
 There is a great new product from Poise called Poise Impressa Bladder Supports which might help with SUI leaking.
 They can be worn for up to 8 hours per day.

 You should not use Poise Impressa if:

 - Under the age of 21